 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 What’s the difference between no-fault vs. tort car insurance?
 If you’ve recently renewed a car insurance policy, you may have experienced sticker-shock based on an increase in the cost of your premium.
 When insurers issue rates, there is always a reason.
 And despite the myth that auto insurers are not regulated, each state regulates the companies that sell car insurance, and they also have strict guidelines as to how much they sell it for.

 Because car insurance is regulated on a state-by-state basis, where you live has a tremendous impact on your policy premiums.
 There are two basic types of auto insurance systems: “no fault” and “at fault” (this is normally referred to as tort).
 We’ll be the first to admit that having varying systems, with each state having its own specifics and guidelines, can be quite confusing.

-For those who live in the no-fault states (twelve states have “no-fault” insurance systems in place – Florida, Hawaii, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Pennsylvania, Utah and the District of Columbia) the difference in tort states can be overwhelming.
+For those who live in states with a no-fault system (twelve states have no-fault laws in place – Florida, Hawaii, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Pennsylvania, Utah and the District of Columbia) the difference in tort states can be overwhelming.
 And the same can be said of those who drive in tort states who have no idea how no-fault systems work.